 This is not without a struggle, though.
-The traditional and conservative attitudes toward nudity prevail in most countries of South America and have enforced set limits, even in Rio de Janeiro (though not successfully).
-Here's more on Brazil's nude beaches.
+The traditional and conservative attitudes toward nudity prevail in most countries of South America and have enforced set limits, even in Rio de Janeiro (though not successfully there).

 Brazilian naturism has its following and is rising in popularity with international nudists and naturalists.
-Several resorts, including Praia do Pinho in Balneário Camboriú, Santa Catarina state, and Colina do Sol cater to nudist and naturalist tourists specifically.
+Several resorts, including Praia do Pinho in Balneário Camboriú, Santa Catarina state and Colina do Sol cater to nudist and naturist tourists specifically.

-No matter where you find a nude or clothing optional beach, there are certain courtesies to visiting a nude beach.
-And above all, if you're going to be exposing even more skin, don't forget your sunscreen!
+No matter where you find a nude or clothing optional beach, there are certain courtesies to extend when visiting a nude beach, some of which are common sense.